Audrey Hermans On life with a forgotten flute.

 The second thing shomyo taught me is harder to explain, but it might be the more important one.

-Then I saw a shomyo music sheet, and on it, a single syllable — I think it was “ga” — was taking up half the page.
+Then I saw this shomyo music sheet, and on it, a single syllable — I think it was “ga” — was taking up half the page.
 Three full lines, bending and curving, tracing the entire life of that one sound.
 In contemporary music, that space would hold five or six sentences.
 Here it held one word, fully unfolded.

-It stopped me.
+It struck me.

 All terrain